 But preparing ahead of time can create a successful and enjoyable dining experience for everyone.

 Many people enjoy dining out at restaurants, including seniors with dementia.
-It’s a nice activity for your older adult to enjoy with family and friends and helps them feel included.
+It’s a nice activity for your older adult to enjoy with family and friends, and it helps them feel included.

 Dining out may not be appropriate for everyone who has dementia, but it’s worth a try if you feel that your older adult could enjoy the experience.

-We share 6 tips that help you plan and prepare when taking someone with dementia out to eat.
+We share six tips that help you plan and prepare when taking someone with dementia out to eat.
 They help avoid potential problems and make the meal easier and more pleasant.

 1. Choose a restaurant that meets their needs